lsst-dm/dmtn-208/index.rst

 Access control is done via Gafaelfawr_.
 Image cutout service access is controlled via the ``read:image`` scope.

+The results of a cutout request will only be accessible by the user who requested the cutout.
+If that user wishes to share the results with others, they must download them and put them in some other data store that supports sharing.

 Quotas and throttling
 ---------------------